abhishek-kumar-code/Redfish_Public/Specification.md

       </NavigationProperty>
 ~~~

-All navigation properties shall include [Description](#description) and [LongDescription](#longdescription) annotations.
+All reference properties shall include [Description](#description) and [LongDescription](#longdescription) annotations.

 ##### Expanded References

-Navigation properties in a Redfish JSON payload are expanded to include the [related resource id](#reference-to-a-single-related-resource) or [collection of related resource ids](#array-of-references-to-related-resources).
+Reference properties in a Redfish JSON payload are expanded to include the [related resource id](#reference-to-a-single-related-resource) or [collection of related resource ids](#array-of-references-to-related-resources).
 This behavior is expressed using the AutoExpandReferences annotation.

 ~~~xml
 		<Annotation Term="OData.AutoExpandReferences"/>